 Performance is the total visual impact of the routine.
 The clarity, the statement, the theme, and how they are expressed are the components of judging here.
 Performance measures the entertainment value of a routine.
 Overall impact is considered; that is, the routine is judged on the whole.
 What does a spectator see and feel?
-The emotional impact, the creative expression, the performance.
-The cumulative result of combining the style components with the program elements.
+Emotional impact and creative expression are considered in evaluating the cumulative result of combining the style components with the program elements.